| |

 An overview of Star Stitch

-Before I start the actual tutorial, it will be useful for you to understand how it’s constructed before you start.
+Before I start the actual tutorial, it will be useful for you to understand how star stitch constructed before you start.

 Start Stitch – row and stitch multiples

-Star stitch is a 2 row pattern repeat, using a multiple of 2+2 stitches on the foundation row.
+Star stitch is a 2 row pattern repeat, using a multiple of 2+3 chains on the first row

-The first row creates the ‘stars’ which are essentially made up of a single crochet 5 together (Sc5tog) (UK double crochet 5 together), one for each point I guess, followed by a chain 1, which creates the ‘eye’ or centre of the star.
+The first row of the pattern repeat – the star row – creates the ‘stars’, which are essentially made up of a single crochet 5 together (sc5tog) (UK double crochet 5 together) – which creates the ‘eye’ or centre of the star.

-The second row consists of half double crochet (hdc) (UK half trebles).
-You work 1hdc in the first st, then two in each of the ‘eyes’ you made in the previous row, then 1 last hdc in the last stitch.
+The second row – the hdc row – consists only of half double crochet (hdc) (UK half trebles).
+You work 1hdc in the first st, then two in each of the star’s ‘eyes’ you made from the chain 1 in the previous row, then 1 last hdc to finish the row.

-I want to quickly dig a little into the stitch multiple of- 2+2.
+I want to quickly dig a little into the stitch multiple of 2+3

-Each ‘star’ requires 2 stitches for completion (the sc5tog and chain 1 on row 1 then 2hdc on row 2) and each row has a kind of half star on the end (which is the plus 2).
+Each ‘star’ essentially takes up 2 stitches; the sc5tog and the chain 1 on the star row then 2hdc on the hdc row) and each row has a kind of half star on the end to ensure a neat edge to the rows.
+You can learn more about stitch multiples here.

 Okay, with that context in mind, lets get to it!